 Screening and data exclusion

-The workers who opted into the study had to pass several screening questions to be included as participants in the paid portion of the study.
-Specifically, participants included in the study had to (i) be using a computer (rather than a phone or tablet), (ii) identify their nationality as American and live in the United States (to control for gender differences in competitiveness across cultures), and (iii) indicate that they were male or female (instead of responding "Other" when asked about their gender).
-Also, we excluded the second response for participants who had an identical IP address, MTurkID, and gender.
-Additionally, for participants who did not enter valid MTurkIDs but had the same IP address, we deleted the second response.
-If participants had the same IP address but a different MTurkID, both responses were included in the data.
+The workers who opt into the study will have to pass several screening questions to be included as participants in the paid portion of the study.
+Specifically, participants included in the study had to (i) be using a computer (rather than a phone or tablet), (ii) identify their nationality as American and live in the United States (to control for gender differences in competitiveness across cultures), and (iii) indicate that they are male or female (instead of responding "Other" when asked about their gender).
+Also, we will exclude the second response for participants who have an identical IP address, MTurkID, and gender.
+Additionally, for participants who do not enter valid MTurkIDs but have the same IP address, we will delete the second response.
+If participants have the same IP address but a different MTurkID, both responses will be included in the data.

 Exploratory Analyses